 There are several options available: automatic withdrawal from your credit card, a prepaid program, one lump sum remit, and more.

 For credit card payments, the MDA accepts VISA, MasterCard and American Express.
 You can use your credit card three ways: online, payment slip or by phone.

 To pay online, simply log into the MDA website.
 It’s fast, convenient and safe with our secure website.

 For payment slip renewals, simply provide a voided check for direct bank account debit or write your credit card information on the appropriate line of your statement and mail it in.
 Phone payments may be made by calling the MDA accounting department at 800-589-2632.

 Please see the back of your statement for complete details.

 The ADA and MDA recognize that recent graduates need some time to get settled in the profession.
-Therefore, both the ADA and MDA offer several years of reduced dues with continuous membership.
+Therefore, both the ADA and MDA offer a couple years of reduced dues with continuous membership.

 You owe nothing the year you graduate.
-You then enjoy four years of reduced dues.
-You won’t pay 100 percent until your fifth full-year out of dental school.
+You then enjoy two years of reduced dues.
+You won’t pay 100 percent until your third full-year out of dental school.
 If you attended an extended education program continuously with a dental school, your reduced dues begin after you complete your extended program, as long as you maintained continuous membership.

 The MDA breaks down your statement into individual sections.
 They are: